ibm-cloud-docs/vpc/storage_durability.md

 {: caption="{{site.data.keyword.filestorage_vpc_short}} Storage durability and availability chart." caption-side="bottom"}

 {{site.data.keyword.filestorage_vpc_short}} shares are encrypted by using provider-managed encryption or customer-managed encryption keys.

+The values in the tables represent service level objectives (SLOs), design targets that indicate the performance and availability levels the storage service is engineered to meet.
+These SLOs are not contractual service level agreements (SLAs) and do not constitute a guarantee.
+For more information, see the [Service Level Agreements for IBM Cloud](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en){: external}.

 ## Durability
 {: #stordurability}